Q2 2025 Report Is Live!

 Activity

-#1 SpaceX continued to be in high demand in Q1’25 after being the most active name on our marketplace in 2024 by a significant margin, with 20% more bid-ask activity than the 2nd most-active name in that year, Klarna.
-Bid-ask activity for SpaceX rose 33% QoQ in Q1’25.
-Despite the increase, Anthropic and Anduril still surpassed SpaceX in overall activity during the quarter.
+#1 SpaceX continued to be in high demand in Q2’25 after being the most active name on our marketplace in 2024 by a significant margin, with 20% more bid-ask activity than the 2nd most-active name in that year.
+Although Anthropic and Apptronik surpassed SpaceX in total activity during Q2’25, SpaceX has been the third-most active name on our platform for two quarters running.

-• The company accounted for 5% of all activity on the platform (including bids, asks, and trades) and 9.3% of activity among the Power 20.
-That said, SpaceX’s share of platform and Power 20 activity declined significantly QoQ.
+• The company accounted for 5.5% of all activity on the platform (including bids, asks, and trades), slightly more than in Q1’25, and 12.5% of activity among the Power 20.

 Price Movement